devhawala/dodo/filesvc-configuration.md

-Copying and moving files and folders between a file service and the local desktop works as expected, as well as opening the properties window for items on the file service, as long as these items are inside a *file drawer* (see below: Known problems).
+Copying and moving files and folders between a file service and the local desktop works as expected, as well as opening the properties window for items on the file service.

 Logging off with "move desktop to file service" and later logging on again with the restored desktop also works.